BV-BRC/BV-BRC-Docs/docroot/tutorial/genome_annotation/genome_annotation.md

 3. Clicking on the appropriate name will fill the text box.
 ![Figure 13](./images/Picture13.png "Figure 13")

-4. If an assembly has been generated outside of the BV-BRC or PATRIC, click on the folder at the end of the text box.
+4. If an assembly has been generated outside of BV-BRC, click on the folder at the end of the text box.
 If you want to upload data directly to your home directory, click on the icon with the arrow pointing up.
 This opens up a pop-up window where the files for upload can be selected.
 Click on the icon with the arrow pointing up.
 ![Figure 14](./images/Picture14.png "Figure 14")

 5. This opens a new window where the file you want to upload can be selected.
 Click on the “Select File” in the blue bar.